stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   Putting the matter to a test, I found to my chagrin that I could not be sure which of three openings was the right one.
 Had I traversed a different set of windings at each attempted exit?
 This time I would be sure.
 It struck me that despite the impossibility of trailblazing there was one marker I could leave.
-Though I could not spare my suit, I could&mdash;because of my thick head of hair&mdash;spare my helmet; and this was large and light enough to remain visible above the thin mud.
-Accordingly I removed the roughly hemispherical device and laid it at the entrance of one of the corridors&mdash;the right-hand one of the three I must try.
+Though I could not spare my suit, I could--because of my thick head of hair--spare my helmet; and this was large and light enough to remain visible above the thin mud.
+Accordingly I removed the roughly hemispherical device and laid it at the entrance of one of the corridors--the right-hand one of the three I must try.

   I would follow this corridor on the assumption that it was correct; repeating what I seemed to recall as the proper turns, and constantly consulting and making notes.
-If I did not get out, I would systematically exhaust all possible variations; and if these failed, I would proceed to cover the avenues extending from the next opening in the same way&mdash;continuing to the third opening if necessary.
+If I did not get out, I would systematically exhaust all possible variations; and if these failed, I would proceed to cover the avenues extending from the next opening in the same way--continuing to the third opening if necessary.
 Sooner or later I could not avoid hitting the right path to the exit, but I must use patience.
-Even at worst, I could scarcely fail to reach the open plain in time for a dry night&rsquo;s sleep.
+Even at worst, I could scarcely fail to reach the open plain in time for a dry night's sleep.

   Immediate results were rather discouraging, though they helped me eliminate the right-hand opening in little more than an hour.
-Only a succession of blind alleys, each ending at a great distance from the corpse, seemed to branch from this hallway; and I saw very soon that it had not figured at all in the previous afternoon&rsquo;s wanderings.
+Only a succession of blind alleys, each ending at a great distance from the corpse, seemed to branch from this hallway; and I saw very soon that it had not figured at all in the previous afternoon's wanderings.
 As before, however, I always found it relatively easy to grope back to the central chamber.

   About 1 p.m.
 I shifted my helmet marker to the next opening and began to explore